 pamu2fcfg -n -u <USER> -o <ORIGIN ID> -i <APP ID> | tee -a <Path to config file>

-auth sufficient pam_u2f.so authfile=/etc/pamu2f.cfg appid=pam://ashu.io origin=pam://ashu.io nouserok cue [cue_prompt="Please touch your Yubikey to Autheticate"]
+auth sufficient pam_u2f.so authfile=/etc/pamu2f.cfg appid=pam://ashu.io origin=pam://ashu.io nouserok cue [cue_prompt="Please touch your Yubikey to Authenticate"]

-In our case we will add this line as out last line in the auth section of the following files in the /etc/pam.d/ directory:
+Put this as the last line in the auth section of these files under /etc/pam.d/:

 auth include system-login